Skip to content

 Argument Description Data Type Required

-Gets the data interfaces' IO stats
+Gets the data interfaces' IO stats.

-Gets the data interfaces' IO stats
+Gets the data interfaces' IO stats.

 sbctl storage-node port-io-stats